arthurbra/sequential-sentence-classification/README.md

-# Multi-Task Learning for Sequential Sentence Classification
+# Sequential Sentence Classification in Research Papers using Cross-Domain Multi-Task Learning
 This repository contains the source code for the paper

-_Arthur Brack, Anett Hoppe, Pascal Buschermöhle, Ralph Ewerth (2021): Cross-Domain Multi-Task Learning for Sequential Sentence Classification in Research Papers_
+_Arthur Brack, Anett Hoppe, Pascal Buschermöhle, Ralph Ewerth (2021): Sequential Sentence Classification in Research Papers using Cross-Domain Multi-Task Learning_

 # Installation